Estimated reading time: 4 minutes

 Many lenders require you to have a cash reserve, or cash on hand, to avoid an early-term default on your loan.
 They will want to see at least a couple months of payments in reserve.
 Checking and savings accounts are common cash reserve options but lenders will also accept other liquid assets such as money market funds, stocks, and certificates of deposit.

 Non-mortgage-related costs also factor into how much cash you’ll need to buy a house, like moving costs, utility deposits, and new furniture.
 Moving expenses—from buying boxes, tape, packing material, and other moving equipment to renting trucks/trailers—can add up quickly.
-According to moving.com, the average move can cost almost $5,000 depending on the distance of your move.
+According to moving.com, the average “long distance move” of 1,000 miles can cost almost $5,000.

 All told, there are a few variables that will determine how much cash is needed to buy a house.
 Be sure to plan ahead for closing costs, escrow expenses, cash reserves, and any other expenses you may incur.